mottalrd/vim/cheatsheet.md

 * :vs <filename> - Open new file in vertical
 * :tabedit <filename> - Open new tab
 * gt/gT - Switch between tabs
+* ctrl-w = - Resize all windows to be the same size
+* ctrl-w num< or num> - Resize width left/right
+* ctrl-w num+ or num- - Resize height left/right

 # Buffers
 * :ls - see all buffers